 A member of the Class of 1987, Ben returned to the Bay Area in February of 2012 as an Assistant Volleyball Coach at UC Berkeley from 2012-2015.
-Ben is currently in sales and is the Director of Coaches at Marin Juniors Volleyball Club.
-Ben attended San Diego State University and was a member of the USA Men’s National Volleyball Team for three seasons, and followed that up with a professional career in Finland.
-He is a member of the American Volleyball Coaches Association (AVCA), and a member of the AVCA Education and Publication Committee.
-Ben also serves as a mentor in the AVCA Coaches Mentoring program and spent six years representing the ACC on the AVCA Assistant Coaches Committee.
+Ben is the COO of 2 Tall Guys Marketing, a digital marketing and advertising agency he co-founded.
+Ben is also involved with the Marin Juniors Volleyball Club.
+Ben attended San Diego State University and was a member of the USA Men’s National Volleyball Team for three seasons and followed that up with a professional career in Finland.
+He is a member of the American Volleyball Coaches Association (AVCA) and USA Volleyball.
+Ben also serves on the board for BAARC (Bay Area Advertisers Relief Committee).
 Ben lives in San Rafael.

 Julie has held executive marketing positions for Fortune 100 consumer-package goods companies after graduating from the Kellogg Graduate School of Management at Northwestern University.
 She specializes in new product development in both domestic and international markets and has worked in venture-funded, as well as, non-profit startups.
 Since moving from Chicago in 2008, Julie has served on the board of the Mill Valley Schools Community Foundation, Kiddo! focused on raising funds to supplement limited California state education budgets.

 Most recently, she has supported various leadership positions in the Branson Parents Association, including her current role as Parents Association President.